 The Act will ensure that women are protected against sexual harassment at all work places, be it public or private, organised sector or even the unorganised sector, regardless of their age and status of employment.
 The act also covers students in schools and colleges, patients in hospital as well as a woman working in a dwelling place or a house.

 The Act creates a mechanism for redressal of complaints and safeguards against false or malicious charges.
 Under the act, employers who employ 10 employers or more and local authorities will have to set up grievance committees to investigate all complaints.
 Employers who fail to comply will be punished with a fine that may extend to Rs.
 50,000.
-If, however, they still fail to form a Committee, they can be held liable for a greater fine.
+If, however, they still fail to form a Committee, they can be held liable for a greater fine and may even lead to cancellation of their business license.
 Every employer with a business or enterprise having more than 10 workers will have to constitute a committee known as ‘Internal Complaints Committee’(ICC) to look into all complaints of sexual harassment at the workplace.
 Further, in every district, a public official called the District Officer will constitute a committee known as the ‘Local Complaints Committee’ (LCC) to receive complaints against establishments where there is no Internal Complaints Committee or there being a complaint against the employer himself.
 This committee would further handle all complaints of sexual harassment in the domestic sphere as well as those coming from the unorganised sector.

 Key Obligations of the Employer